go-telegram/bot/README.md

 ## Message.Text and CallbackQuery.Data handlers

-For your convenience, you can use `Message.Text` and `CallbackQuery.Data` handlers.
+For your convenience, you can use `Message.Text`, `CallbackQuery.Data` and `Message.Caption` handlers.

 An example: